BerndHagen/Transmit-Receive-Data-Sync-Tool/README.md

 # Transmit/Receive - Data Sync Tool

 **Transmit-Receive** is a C# application designed for reliable and secure file transfer across a network using the Transmission Control Protocol (TCP).
 This toolset includes two components: the **Transmitter** and the **Receiver**, which work together to exchange data between systems.
-Designed specifically for `Windows`, Transmit-Receive ensures that files are transferred reliably, ordered and error-checked.
-Both components feature user-friendly interfaces that make it easy to select files, choose save directories and monitor transfer progress in real-time.
+Both applications run on `Windows` and provide a user-friendly interface for reliable, orderly and error-checked file transfers.
+You can easily select files, choose save locations and monitor transfer progress in real-time.

 ### How It Works